 Built Environment

-- Community Design: Green and open space, access to food, transportation services and infrastructure, health care access, amenities, institutions, and community connectedness
+- Community Design: Availability of green and open space, access to healthy food, equitability of zoning laws, access to reliable transportation services and infrastructure, access to health care facilities, amenities (including internet access), institutions, and community connectedness

-- Environmental Exposures: Water quality, air quality, noise pollution, contaminated sites
+- Environmental Exposures & Climate Resilience: Water quality, air quality, noise pollution, contaminated sites, disaster preparedness, and community emergency planning & response

 Education

-- Educational Experience: A person’s access to education, the quality of education, the school environment, the availability of resources within a school, and educational attainment
+- Educational Experience: A person’s access to education (location and affordability), the quality of education, the school environment, the availability of resources within a school, and educational attainment

 - Educational Outcomes: The impact education has on a person’s future economic security, social and psychological wellbeing, and health behaviors and knowledge